Overcome complexity and plan for retirement

 Specialists in pension and retirement planning

-Pension Planning is a complex area, and because of the long term nature of the investment and the potential to make considerable gains or losses, it is essential that you receive professional independent advice.
-Not all independent financial advisers (IFAs) are experts in pensions so it is important that you speak to advisers who specialise in pension and retirement planning.
-Wynchwood has advisers with the specific qualifications needed to give you appropriate advice; for example advising on the “flexibility” rules for over-55s which took effect from 6th April 2015 or Final Salary Transfers.
+Pension Planning is a complex area, and because of the long-term nature of the investment and the potential to make considerable gains or losses, it is essential that you receive professional independent advice.
+Not all independent financial advisers (IFAs) are experts in pensions, so it is important that you speak to advisers who specialise in pension and retirement planning.
+Wynchwood has advisers with the specific qualifications needed to give you appropriate advice; for example, advising on the “flexibility” rules for over-55s (over-57s from 2028) which took effect from 6th April 2015 or Final Salary Transfers.

 As well as general advice on personal pensions, company pension schemes, additional voluntary contributions and pension contribution limits, we can also advise on more specialist areas of pensions such as:

 Self-invested Personal Pensions (SIPPs)